 Straight Razor Shave v.
 Classic Face Shave

-Many of our clients used to think that a straight razor shave was somehow very different from a classic face shave.
-I guess I can understand that thinking in that a straight razor shave suggests a shave that is done professionally in a barber shop.
+Many of our clients used to think that a straight razor face shave was somehow very different from a classic face shave.
+I guess I can understand that thinking.
+A straight razor face shave suggests a shave that is done professionally in a barber shop.
 Men usually do not use a straight razor on themselves because the angles are too difficult.

 The chart illustrates the stroke and direction of each of these steps.
-The face and jaw are quite different from the neck and these 14 strokes take the complete face and neck into account.
-While it is possible that after years of experience a barber may alter a few of these steps, this is the theoretical teaching method for the straight razor shave.
+The face and jaw are quite different from the neck.
+These 14 strokes take the complete face and neck into account.
+It is possible that after years of experience a barber may alter a few of these steps.
+However, this is the theoretical teaching method for the straight razor shave.